 Physical and political geography and indigenous populations of Central America and the Caribbean Islands

 On a physical map of the world, use cardinal directions, map scales, key/legend, and title to locate Central America, the Caribbean Sea.
-On a map of the region, identify important physical features of the region (e.g. Caribbean Sea, Gulf of Mexico, Yucatan Peninsula).
+On a map of the region, identify important physical features of the region (e.g. Gulf of Mexico, Yucatan Peninsula, the Panama Canal).

-On a political map of the region, use a map key to locate islands, countries, and major cities of Central America and the Caribbean Islands.
+Demonstrate knowledge of political geography by locating the current countries and major cities of Central America and the Caribbean Islands on a political map; use knowledge of maps to complement information gained from text about a country or region.

 Explain how absolute and relative locations, climate, major physical characteristics and natural resources influenced settlement, population size, and the economies of regions and countries in Central America and the Caribbean Islands.

-Describe the culture and way of life of the indigenous populations of the region (e.g., Carib [Antilles and South America], Taino [Cuba, Trinidad, Jamaica, Hispaniola, Puerto Rico], Lenca [Honduras], Miskito [Nicaragua], Huatares and Chorotegas [Costa Rica], Lokono, also known as Arawak [Trinidad and Tobago]) and their initial contacts with European explorers and settlers.
+Describe the culture and way of life of the indigenous populations of the region (e.g., Carib [Antilles and South America], Taino [Cuba, Trinidad, Jamaica, Hispaniola, Puerto Rico], Lenca [Honduras], Miskito [Nicaragua], Huatares and Chorotegas [Costa Rica], Lokono, also known as Arawak [Trinidad and Tobago]).

 Physical and political geography of South America

 On a physical map of the world, use cardinal directions, map scales, key/legend, and title to locate South America and the Atlantic and Pacific Oceans.
 On a map of South America, locate important physical features of the region (e.g. Isthmus of Panama, Andes Mountains, Cape Horn, Amazon River, and the southern, northern, eastern, and western regions of South America).
+Use other kinds of maps (e.g., landform, population, climate) to determine important characteristics of this region.

-On a political map of the region, use a map key to locate countries and major cities of South America.
+On a political map of the region, demonstrate map reading skills to distinguish countries, capitals, and other cities and to describe their absolute location (using latitude and longitude coordinates) and relative location (relationship to other countries, cities, or bodies of water); use knowledge of maps to complement information gained from text about a city, country or region.

-Explain how absolute and relative locations, climate major physical characteristics and natural resources, influenced settlement, population size, and the economies of regions and countries in South America.
+Explain how absolute and relative locations, major physical characteristics, climate and natural resources in this region have influenced settlement patterns, population size, and economies of the countries.

-Select a country in the region; research and report on a current issue in that country related to cultural, religious, social, political, economic, or environmental conditions; use primary and secondary sources such as geographic and demographic databases, news articles, editorials, photographs, videos, maps, or artifacts to add interest, illustrate ideas, and support arguments.

-Major ancient civilizations in Central America and South America
+Major ancient societies in Central America and South America, c.
+1400 BCE-1600 CE

-Supporting question: What are the most important contributions of ancient civilizations in the Americas to the modern world?
+Supporting question: What are the most important contributions of ancient societies in the Americas to the modern world?

-Research and report on one of the major ancient civilizations that existed in Central America (Maya, Aztec, and other civilizations such as the Olmec, Toltec, and Zapotec), or one of the major pre-Columbian Andean civilizations (Chavin, Moche, Nazca, Inca), their locations, and their cultural characteristics.
+Research and report on one of the major ancient societies that existed in Central America (Maya, Teotihuacán, and other civilizations such as the Olmec, Toltec, and Zapotec), or one of the major pre-Columbian Andean civilizations (Chavín, Moche, Nazca), their locations, and their cultural characteristics.
 (See Standard 7.)

-Using for reference the timeline established for the development of early human beings, and complex societies in North Africa and the Middle East, and Sub-Saharan Africa, add information about the historical periods of the Maya, Aztec, Inca and other South and Central American civilizations.
-Use correctly the words or abbreviations for identifying time periods or dates.
-(See Standard 9.)

-Develop questions and use information from primary and secondary sources to research, analyze and report orally or in writing on the encounter between one major Central or South American civilization and European explorers/conquerors:

-reasons why European nations sent explorers westward across the Atlantic

-the impact of the encounter on the indigenous populations

-how European overseas expansion led to the growth of commerce and the development of the trans-Atlantic slave trade

-Suggested Primary Source in Appendix F: excerpts and images from Bartolomé de Las Casas, A Short Account of the Destruction of the Indies (1552)
+Suggested Primary and Secondary Sources in Appendix E: Images and text about Mayan architecture and culture c.
+900 BCE to 1500 CE in Tikal National Park, Guatemala Note: Teachers may choose other sites and use other similar resources.